ap0llo/compare-and-copy/docs/ConfigurationFile.md

 --------------------------------------------------------------------------------

 ### Actions
-After parsing a configuration file ServerSync will execute all actions found in the file in the order in which they appear.
+After parsing a configuration file CompareAndCopy will execute all actions found in the file in the order in which they appear.
 Actions appear inside a "action group".
 Action groups only exists to give structure to the configuration file and have no influence on the execution